gazdi/MTFX-challenge-cypress/documentation/Task1.md

 ### CI integration

 - Add GitHub workflow in [.github/](/.github)
-  Run tests on push to master, run a choice of test groups manually.
+  Run tests on push to main, run a choice of test groups manually.

 ### Reporting